anjlab/android-inapp-billing-v3/README.md

 	@Override
 	public void onPurchaseHistoryRestored() {
 		/*
-		 * Called then purchase history was restored and the list of all owned PRODUCT IDs was loaded from Google Play */
+		 * Called then purchase history was restored and the list of all owned PRODUCT ID's
+		 * was loaded from Google Play
+		 */
 	}
 }